vsokoltsov/billing_system_test_task_go/README.md

 1. Populate `.env` file with necessary variables (you can find them in `.env.sample`)
 2. Run `docker compose up`, which runs application in development environment

+* If you need to down all migrations, enter in the app container and run `make migrations-down`

 ## Test

 * For testing use `make test`